F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning

-Existing MARL algorithms for POSG mostly follow two frameworks (Figure~\ref{fig:ctde-dtde}): Centralized Training Decentralized Executing (CTDE) \cite{oliehoek2008optimal} and Decentralized Training Decentralized Executing (DTDE).
-CTDE assumes a powerful central controller can receive and process all agents' information.
-The left of Figure~\ref{fig:ctde-dtde} shows the CTDE framework of actor-critic-based MARL methods, where centralized training explicitly takes into account the observations, policies and costs of all agents in the learning phase, thereby effectively solving the non-stationary environment problem in multi-agent reinforcement learning.
-However, CTDE suffers some limitations.
+Existing MARL algorithms for cooperative POSG mostly follow two frameworks (Figure~\ref{fig:ctde-dtde}): Centralized Training Decentralized Execution (CTDE) \citep{oliehoek2008optimal} and Decentralized Training Decentralized Execution (DTDE).
+CTDE assumes that a powerful central controller can receive and process all agents' information.
+The left of Figure~\ref{fig:ctde-dtde} shows the CTDE framework of actor-critic-based MARL methods, where centralized training explicitly takes into account the observations, policies, and costs of all agents in the learning phase, thereby effectively solving the non-stationary environment problem in multi-agent reinforcement learning.
+However, CTDE suffers from some limitations.
 First, as the number of agents increases, the amount of information for the centralized controller to process will increase exponentially, eventually leading to the \textit{curse of dimensionality}.
-Second, a large amount of data exchange will inevitably occur in the centralized training.
 This will bring heavy space-time overhead to the entire system.
-Third, the centralized assumption for training is unrealistic in many real-world scenarios.
-Besides, the presence of a centralized controller also degrades the system capability to resist malicious attacks.
+Second, the centralized assumption for training is unrealistic in many real-world scenarios.
+Besides, the presence of a centralized controller also degrades the system's capability to resist malicious attacks.

-Many recent works try follow the DTDE framework (right in Figure~\ref{fig:ctde-dtde}) to decentralize MARL \cite{doan2019finite, doan2019convergence,suttle2019multi,zhang2018fully}.
-Unfortunately, existing decentralized MARL methods either only focus on policy evaluation stage in fully observable small-scale multi-agent problem, or only could handle the fully cooperative POSG setting where massive information needs to be transmitted in decentralized training.
-Therefore, our motivation is to design a more general DTDE MARL framework for Mixed-POSG problems.
-To achieve fully decentralized MARL algorithm, the main aim and challenge to tackle is that: how to effectively utilize partial observation of each agent to make the global decision in a decentralized scheme?
+Many recent works try to follow the DTDE framework (Figure~\ref{fig:ctde-dtde}) to decentralize cooperative MARL \citep{zhang2018fully,doan2019finite,doan2019convergence,suttle2019multi}.
+Unfortunately, existing decentralized cooperative MARL methods either only focus on the policy evaluation stage in fully observable small-scale multi-agent problems or only could handle the fully cooperative POSG setting where massive information needs to be transmitted in decentralized training.
+Therefore, our motivation is to design a more general DTDE framework for general cooperative POSG problems.
+To achieve a fully decentralized MARL algorithm, the main challenge need to be tackled is: How to effectively utilize partial observation of each agent to make the global decision in a fully decentralized scheme?
 In other words, it needs to drive the performance of decentralized MARL equal or close to the centralized one.